technicat/TootSDK/FORK.md

 This fork is geared toward supporting [Fedicat](https://fedicat.com), so expect instability and divergence from the [official branch](https://github.com/TootSDK/TootSDK).
+Not much effort is made to maintain the admin and demo apps.
 Here's a summary of the changes:

 ## Platform, Features, and Flavours